Posted by Monish Vora

 About Us: Having an attractive About Us page, which gives detailed information on your business, the products and services, or even you.

-Enable commenting: Having a comment box on the website would help lowering the bounce rate as the visitor stays for some time to enter his/her suggestion.
+Enable commenting: Having a comment box on the website would help to lower the bounce rate as the visitor stays for some time to enter his/her suggestion.
 Design a web page that refreshes each time a comment is entered.

 These guidelines are meant to lower your bounce rate and if followed religiously, they will surely bring it down, at the same time enhance the overall user experience.
 High bounce rates are the cold-blooded murderers of your conversion and you need to make sure that the visitor’s get one great experience when they come on your site searching for things.